venlinz/cl/README.md

-c(oncatinative/++) l(anguage) - Concatinative stack based prgramming language written in C++ it compiles down native executable and generates X86_64 assembly
+c(oncatinative/++) l(anguage) - Concatinative stack based prgramming language written in C++ it compiles down native executable and generates X86_64 assembly This language's is inspired by tsoding's Porth language.

 ##note
 ! cl is work in progress language